 ‘Until next time, Chloe,’ he said, gently shaking her pale hand.

 All the way down to the ground floor, Chloe was smiling in the lift.
-All the way across the reception area and all the way down the steps until she was approached by a handsome man in an expensive suit.
+All the way across the reception area and down the steps until she was approached by a handsome man in an expensive suit.

-‘Miss Nichols, my name is Alex and I work for a boutique company based in Highgate that caters discreetly to young professionals like yourself.’
+‘Miss Nichols, I work for a boutique company based in Highgate that offers a discreet service to young professionals like yourself.’

 Chloe took the card he was offering to her, but didn’t look up.